 Digital Object Identifier (DOI)

 Bambakidis, Nicholas C.; Wang, Xukui; Lukas, Ronald J.; Spetzler, Robert F.; Sonntag, Volker K.H.; and Preul, Mark C., "Intravenous Hedgehog Agonist Induces Proliferation Of Neural And Oligodendrocyte Precursors In Rodent Spinal Cord Injury" (2010).
-Neurobiology.
+Translational Neuroscience.
 240.